To support this vision, all students in Year 7 and above are required to bring their own laptop, selected from a range of recommended models.

-To support this vision, all students from Year 8 are required to bring their own laptop, selected from a range of recommended models.
-This environment where there is one computer of comparable functionality to each student is known as 1:1 Computing.
-This is different from a Bring Your Own Device (BYOD) programme where students can bring whatever computer they already own to class.
+This environment, where there is one computer per one student, from a specific range of recommended models, is known as 1:1 Computing.
+This is different from a Bring Your Own Device (BYOD) programme, where students can bring whatever computer they already own to class.

-Our expectation that in most subject areas the laptops will be used more often than not, with Microsoft OneNote is used extensively by the majority of teachers.
+Our expectation is that in most subject areas the laptops will be used more often than not, with Microsoft OneNote used extensively by the majority of teachers.

 Yes – all student traffic is monitored and logged, with objectionable material being blocked.

 We suggest that students store their laptops in their lockers.
-All existing lockers are secure and large enough to contain the recommended laptop devices.
+All lockers are secure and large enough to contain the recommended laptop devices.